japanJPNNI

 Intermodal Connections

-Direct access to road and rail networks for efficient distribution.
+Direct road and rail connections for efficient transport.

 Transportation networks and connections